 What is Sidekick?

-In addition, when you open an account with Sidekick, you're greeted by a video message from the CEO who explains what the platform is about.
+It also aims to move away from the robo-advisor model and focuses on a more human-centric approach.
+When you open an account with Sidekick, you're greeted by a video message from the CEO who explains what the platform is about.
 In his own words, Sidekick's mission is to "unlock the financial products and services typically reserved for the ultra-wealthy" and "to make private wealth less private, more open and accessible for the aspirational investor".

 How does Sidekick work?